ubc-cirrus-lab/unfaasener/README.md

 To set up the dependencies for the tool simply run the following script:
 > **_NOTE:_**  In case of leader failure, the leaderFailure variable in the setup.sh needs to be set to 1 (```leaderFailure=1```) in order to retrieve host logs from the datastore.

-> **_NOTE:_**  Ensure that you have [Julia](https://julialang.org/downloads/platform/) installed before running the setup script, as the default solver is implemented in Julia.
+> **_NOTE:_**  Ensure that you have [Julia](https://julialang.org/downloads/platform/) installed before running the setup script, as the default solver is implemented in Julia (Our solver has been tested with `julia version 1.9.3`).
 Julia's solver offers superior performance, particularly for larger workflows or a higher number of offloading hosts.
 Nonetheless, you retain the flexibility to switch to the Gekko solver by modifyiing the value of the `solver` field within the [rankerConfig.ini](https://github.com/ubc-cirrus-lab/unfaasener/blob/main/scheduler/rankerConfig.ini) (set `solver = gekko` to use the Gekko solver and `solver = julia` to use the Julia solver).

 ```
 ./setup.sh